Top Tourism Sites and Tour Places in Gojal Upper Hunza Pakistan

 Click to Zoom..

-Hunza Peak is located in Karakoram Range on the right side of Ladyfinger Peak, on the southwest ridge of the Ultar Sar massif in Batura Muztagh, at an altitude of 20,570 feet.
-Ladyfinger, Bublimating Peak, is a distinctive rock spire and snowless peak at this height of 20,000 feet.
-Both can also be seen from Altit fort within a beautiful landscape of Hunza valley.
+Hunza Peak is located in Karakoram Range on the right side of Ladyfinger Peak, on the southwest ridge of the Ultar Sar massif in Batura Muztagh.
+It stands at an altitude of 20,570 feet above sea level.
+Hunza Peak along with Ladyfinger Peak can be seen from Altit Fort with a beautiful landscape of Hunza Valley.

 Read about Hunza Peak